 On one side of the bag, there is a pocket with a hook and retractable keychain, which helps in pulling off keys easily and open locks, without putting off the bag and searching for the keys, also it makes keeping the keys safe for users.

 Here, the creators have used fabric that will not let water leak inside and that’s a good decision as electronic items are very sensitive to water.
 I tested out by dropping water on the bag to see whether it will protect the items inside in rain or not and well, it seems the water didn’t leak inside at all.

 Comfort and fit

-The Redland backpack is easy to carry and even during a long wait at the station for the train (That's a 10-hour delay, thanks to Indian Railways), I didn't feel like my shoulders are hurting too much.
+The Redland backpack is easy to carry and even during a long wait at the station for the train (That’s a 10-hour delay, thanks to Indian Railways), I didn’t feel like my shoulders are hurting too much.
 Of course, I kinda stretched it a bit too much by standing and roaming here and there for so long, in lieu of waiting at the waiting room, but it was not a bad experience at all.
-Earlier, I had used generic laptop bag, which actually made me uncomfortable after an hour or so, because of the poor straps, but this one is pretty good and is suitable for solo travelers for sure.
+Earlier, I had used a generic laptop bag, which actually made me uncomfortable after an hour or so, because of the poor straps, but this one is pretty good and is suitable for solo travelers for sure.

 How to Purchase Redland Jonah Backpack?